juanmarc/getting-cleaning-data-project/README.md

 ### run_analysis.r

-The file run_analsys.r is the code/script that will download, if necessary, and process the input data according the course project requirements.
+The file run_analysis.r is the code/script that will download, if necessary, and process the input data according the course project requirements.

 ### tidyData.txt

-The file tidData.txt is the tidy data set from requirement 5 above
+The file tidyData.txt is the tidy data satisfying requirement 5 above

 ### codeBook.md